libdebug/libdebug/docs/basics/kill_and_post_mortem.md

     The [Debugger](../../from_pydoc/generated/debugger/debugger/) object also exposes the `running` property.
 This is not the opposite of `dead`.
 The `running` property is `True` when the process is running and `False` when it is not.
 If execution was stopped by the debugger awaiting a command, the `running` property will be equal to `False`.
 However, in this case the process is still alive.

 ### Cause of Death
 Has your process passed away unexpectedly?
 We are sorry to hear that.
-If your process is indeed defunct, you can access the exit code and signal using `exit_code` and `exit_signal`:
+If your process is indeed defunct, you can access the exit code and signal using `exit_code` and `exit_signal`.
+When there is no valid exit code or signal, these properties will return `None`.

 ```python
 if d.dead: